BorgNumberOne/Weishaupt_CanApiJson/README.md

 **!!!
 No liability is accepted for damages !!!**

 **short:**
-Read values from your and control your Weishaupt gas heating device, oil heating system or heat pump with:
+Read values from and control your Weishaupt gas heating device, oil heating system or heat pump with:
 Curl (AmigaOS, Dos, Windows, Linux, OpenWrt, AIX, BeOS, Dragonfly BSD, FreeBSD, Haiko, iOS, IRIX, OS/2, QNX, RISC OS, Unix, ...) ;-)
 Controlling your Weishaupt device even with:
-FHEM, Node-Red, OpenHab, IoBroker, Home Assistant implementations should be possible without any problems.
+FHEM, Node-RED, OpenHab, IoBroker, Home Assistant implementations should be possible without any problems.
 Basically, you just need to know the CanApiJson datagram structure and the CanApiJson datagram magic patterns mapping table:
 See below / see:
 **CanApiJson-extracted_formatted.ods**